afarnham/preflight/README.md

 You should run this script once for each target and archictecture compbination you need.
 Most people will want device + armv7, device + armv7s, and simulator + i386

 Once all the libraries for each target have been built, put them into a fat lib using lipo.
-Example:

     lipo i386/iPhoneSimulator.platform/iPhoneSimulator6.1.sdk/lib/libtiff.a armv7/iPhoneOS.platform/iPhoneOS6.1.sdk/lib/libtiff.a armv7s/iPhoneOS.platform/iPhoneOS6.1.sdk/lib/libtiff.a -output /mylibs/libtiff.a -create